MP Estate Planning UK

 Real-Life Examples

-• A well-structured trust can protect family assets from being divided in divorce proceedings.
+• A well-structured discretionary trust — established well in advance — can protect family assets from being claimed in divorce proceedings.

 Lessons Learned